arantebw/sketchpad/others/useful_ide_features.md

 - brackets colorizer
 - indentation guide

-`TODO:` Find the appropriate plugins for the each and respective feature.
+`TODO:` Find the appropriate `vim` plugins for each of the respective feature.